 In this Article

-This Excel Tutorial demonstrates how to use the Excel LOWER Function in Excel to convert a text to lower case, with formula examples.
+This tutorial demonstrates how to use the Excel LOWER Function in Excel to convert a text to lower case.

 The LOWER Function Converts entire text string to lower case.

 To use the LOWER Excel Worksheet Function, select a cell and type:

 (Notice how the formula inputs appear)